JosefNemec/Playnite/doc/tutorials/themes/usingBlend.md

 Blend is part of [Visual Studio IDE](https://visualstudio.microsoft.com/), which is available for free with Community edition.
 Visual Studio comes with lot of components you might not be interested in, for theme development you only need `.NET Desktop development` workload.

+> [!NOTE]
+> Couple people reported that live preview doesn't work properly in Visual Studio 2022, therefore 2019 or 2017 version is recommended.

 Creating new theme
 ---------------------
 [Open command prompt](https://www.windows-commandline.com/how-to-open-command-prompt/) and [navigate](https://www.windows-commandline.com/command-prompt-change-directory/) to Playnite's installation folder.
 To create new theme you need to run `Toolbox.exe` utility with these arguments: